Scott Beaulier: Career

 In addition to his academic positions, he is a volunteer for AACSB and has evaluated a number of other business schools and colleges for accreditation.
-For 10 years, he served as a Board Member for the Institute for Humane Studies, and in addition to this work, he has been an active board member of many community and nonprofit organizations.
+For 10 years, he served as a board member for the Institute for Humane Studies, and in addition to this work, he has been an active board member of many community and nonprofit organizations.

 Personal life

-An avid runner, Beaulier has run more than 15 marathons, including the Boston Marathon on three different occasions.
+An avid runner, Beaulier has run more than 20 marathons, including the Boston Marathon on four occasions.
 His wife, Anemone Beaulier, is an accomplished writer and poet, and together they are raising four children in Laramie, Wyoming.